 Consumers should be aware that ADAS technologies have varying capabilities, depending on the manufacturer.
 It is up to drivers to understand the correct use of these systems.
 While some are so effective that drivers may think the car is driving itself, over-reliance on assistive safety features can be a fatal mistake.
 ADAS technologies are meant to help the driver reduce their driving risk, not to take over the task of driving.

 The Highway Loss Data Institute and Insurance Institute for Highway Safety study the overall effect of ADAS technologies by comparing police-reported crash rates and insurance claims for vehicles with and without various ADAS technologies.
-This infographic shows that each of the four ADAS technology groups studied were associated with decreases in crashes and insurance claims rates.
+This infographic shows that each of the four ADAS technology groups studied were associated with decreases in crashes and insurance claim rates.

 Singh, S. (2018, March).
 Critical reasons for crashes investigated in the National Motor Vehicle Crash Causation Survey (Traffic Safety Facts Crash Stats.
 Report No. DOT HS 812 506).
 Washington, DC: National Highway Traffic Safety Administration.